MonetDB/MonetDBLite-Java/README.md

 **Before exiting the JVM it is VERY important to shutdown the database, otherwise the program will cause many memory leaks!** The `void MonetDBEmbeddedDatabase.stopDatabase()` class method shuts down the embedded database and any pending connections if existing.
-The class method `boolean MonetDBEmbeddedDatabase.isDatabaseRunning()` checks if the database is running and `int MonetDBEmbeddedDatabase.getNumberOfConnections()` retrieves the number of connections in the database.
+The class method `boolean MonetDBEmbeddedDatabase.isDatabaseRunning()` checks if the database is running, `int MonetDBEmbeddedDatabase.getNumberOfConnections()` retrieves the number of connections in the database and `boolean isDatabaseRunningInMemory()` checks if it is running in-memory.

 ### MonetDB to Java Mappings